sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 <extrainfo title="Stripe currency terminology">
-In Stripe terminology, the <b>presentment currency</b> is the currency of the charge, i.e. the currency at which the listing price leaves the customer's card.
+In Stripe terminology, the <b>presentment currency</b> is the currency of the charge, i.e. the currency at which the listing price is charged from the customer's card.
 The customer's card provider may charge a conversion fee if the presentment currency differs from the customer's card currency, or if the credit card and the marketplace platform are registered in